jagadeeshjr5/answer.engine/README.md

 **Parameters**

 Number of references: The maximum number of URLs to fetch (up to 10).
+Decreasing this will perform a narrower search, while increasing it will perform a wider search.

 Percentage of context: The percentage of scraped text to be sent to the language model for answering the user's query.

+Tweaking these parameters will change the answer.engine's output behaviour.

 **What's next?**

-1. Memory module.
+1. Agents
-2. Knowledge caching.
-3. Session history caching.
-4. Agents.
-5. Access to multiple live datasources and APIs.
+2. Access to multiple live datasources and APIs.
+3. Memory module.
+4. Session history caching.
+5. Knowledge caching.
 6. Advanced web scraper.
 7. Much more...

 **Socials**